awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GatewayMaintenance_75.png)<a name="MaintenanceConsoleWindowMenu-common"></a>

 **To log in to the gateway's local console**
 + If this is your first time logging in to the local console, log in to the VM with the default credentials\.
-For volume and tape gateways the default user name is `sguser` and the password is `sgpassword`\.
-For file gateways the default user name is `admin` and the password is `password`
+The default user name is `admin` and the password is `password`\.

   Otherwise, use your credentials to log in\.
+**Note**
+If your gateway has not been updated to a newer version yet, the user name is `sguser` and the password is `sgpassword`\.
+If you reset your password and your gateway is updated to a newer version, your the user name will change to admin but the password will be maintained\.

 After you log in, you see the **Storage Gateway Configuration** main menu, as shown in the following screenshot\.